BitAnon47/BitAnon47/README.md

 🧠 AI Short Product Chatbot – Built a semantic search-based API using Pinecone (serverless vector DB) and Groq’s LLaMA3.
 It extracts product features, filters on budget, and intelligently suggests matches or fallbacks using conversational AI.

-🌐 Social Media Website – Developed complete backend from scratch using Node.js, Sequelize (with PostgreSQL), featuring:
+🌐 Social Media Website – Developed complete backend from scratch using Node.js, Sequelize (with PostgreSQL):

-Authentication (access/refresh token, session storage, reset flow)

-Post creation, nested comments (1-level), likes/dislikes

-Mentions with notification simulation, comment reactions

-Role-based access (admin/user) and moderation system

-Language-aware global error handling with Sequelize operators

 I love building systems that are clean, maintainable, and ready for scale.